cdsds210/b1-final-exam-review/src/algorithms.md

 a.
 What it does / when to use it

-- Divide-and-conquer sorting algorithm that splits the array in half, recursively sorts each half, and merges the sorted halves.
+- Divide-and-conquer sorting algorithm that splits the vector in half, recursively sorts each half, and merges the sorted halves.
 Use when stable sort is required or predictable O(n log n) worst-case performance is important; good for external sorting and linked lists.

 b.
 Complexity

 - Time: O(n log n) worst/average/best
-- Space: O(n) extra space for arrays (merge buffers).
+- Space: O(n) extra space for vectors (merge buffers).

 c.
 Specific steps (walkthrough)

-- Recursively split the array until subarrays of size 1.
-Merge pairs of sorted subarrays by repeatedly taking the smaller head element and writing it to the output array.
+- Recursively split the vector until subvectors of size 1.
+Merge pairs of sorted subvectors by repeatedly taking the smaller head element and writing it to the output vector.
 - Example: A=[4,1,3,2]
   - split [4,1] and [3,2]
   - split further to [4],[1] and [3],[2]